 Discussion & Future Work

 For cT1 and PDFF, the pineapple juice used for MRCP+ image acquisition does not affect the reporting of cT1 and PDFF on LiverMultiScan.
 Strictly speaking, the values of cT1 and PDFF obtained from pineapple juice data should be transformed to log-space due the data were not normally distributed.
 However, for better comparison with the performance testing data, we did not conduct the transformation and back-transformation.
-The observation with the acquired Bland-Altman plots showed that there is no proportional relationship between the differences and mean of the measurements.
-The variance does not increase when the increasing mean [3].
+The observation with the acquired Bland-Altman plots showed that there is no proportional relationship between the differences and mean of the measurements[3].

 The comparison of T2* and iron between the pineapple juice datasets and LMS v3 performance testing results was not conducted because during LMS v3, we reported ROI T2* values but not segmented T2* values and we did not directly report iron.
 However, Figure 7 and Figure 8 showed no difference after pineapple juice ingestion on segmented iron.
 These observations allow us enough confidence to flexibly change order in the image acquisition protocol for future studies.